mconlon17/vivo-pump/examples/people/README.md

 ## Enumerations

-1. `concept_enum.txt` -- used to list possible subject areas for the advising relationship
+1. `concept_enum.txt` -- used to list possible subject areas for the research areas
 1. `person_types.txt` -- used to list possible person types with abbreviations for each

 ## Adding and Updating people